 This species is currently known from the lower Quebrada Sucusari in the Río Napo drainage, and from Quebrada Limera and Lago Preto in Río Putumayo, in Loreto, Peru (Grant and Rodríguez 2001, Pérez et al. 2003, Rodríguez and Knell 2003).
 It is likely that it is more widely distributed throughout the Amazonian lowlands.
 It occurs up to 200 m asl.

 Habitat and Ecology

-This species does not occur in any protected areas, and so there might be a need to establish protected areas for this species if habitat degradation significantly increases.
+No conservation measures are recommended at present, however there might be a need to establish protected areas for this species if habitat degradation significantly increases.

 Red List Status

 Data Deficient (DD)

 Listed as Least Concern in view of its relatively wide distribution, presumed large population, and remaining suitable habitat across its range.